 3.2 Institutional Data

-- Information technology is the hardware and software resources owned, leased, or used by the University and its partners to store, process or transmit University information.
-Information technology is a subset of the University’s information resources.
+- The hardware and software resources owned, leased, or used by the University and its partners to store, process or transmit University information.
+Information Technology is a subset of the University’s Information Resources.

-- IT Standards are documentation that establish requirements and/or processes that provide a reliable basis for shared expectations on how work will be conducted, and facilitate compliance with University policies, applicable laws and regulations.
+- Documented principles that establish requirements and processes that provide a reliable basis for shared expectations on how the University will comply with Information Technology related University policies, as well as federal and state laws and regulations.

 4 Policy and Procedure Statements